When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 - No original accessories: Refurbished phones are often missing accessories or parts that were originally included with them.
 For example, they might not include chargers or headphones, or cases.

-- Less warranty: Another disadvantage of buying refurbished devices is that they are not covered by the same warranty as new ones are.
-The warranty will probably last at least a full year if the original vendor repairs and resells the items.
-The warranties for devices that have been repaired by a third-party retailer range from 30 to 90 days.
-The same tech assistance is provided for new and refurbished equipment from the same manufacturer, though.
+- Less warranty: The warranty will probably last at least a full year if the original vendor repairs and resells the items.
+Sadly, the warranties for devices that have been repaired by a third-party retailer range from 30 to 90 days.

-- Unknown battery condition: Battery life can be a significant factor for many products—especially those that rely on rechargeable batteries.
-If you are considering buying a refurbished product, it’s important to know whether the battery will last as long as new.
-However, there are retailers and vendors who specify that a new battery is included in the device.
+- Unknown battery condition: If you are considering buying a refurbished product, it’s important to know the condition of the battery.
+There are retailers and vendors who specify that a new battery is included in the device.

 The difference between “Second-Hand” and “Open-Box” items